Find jobs

 Tamara:

-CPO and mother of 2 children is like juggling 10 balls at once.
-You’re always working to make sure you don’t drop a ball.
+CPO and mother of 2 children are like juggling ten balls at once.
+You’re always working to make sure you don’t drop the ball.
 Coping is only possible with lots of composure and a partner who is just as heavily invested in raising our children.
-If both then put their calendars on top of each other, a solution always arises.
+A solution always arises if both then put their calendars on each other.
 You can also make use of all the support available to you.
-Nursery, relatives, part-time work or working from home so that you can manage if your child is sick at home.
+Nursery, relatives, part-time work, or working from home so that you can manage if your child is sick.

 How does CHECK24 support young managerial talent?